-- pick-up and socials provide opportunities for communication about the farm and production - •seasonality a focus for growers and members- what's available now and what do we do with it!. - social events are linked with the time of year (e.g. planting onions, harvesting potatoes)
+- pick-up and socials provide opportunities for communication about the farm and production - •seasonality a focus for growers and members- what's available now and what do we do with it!.

+• social events are linked with the time of year (e.g. planting onions,

-- keeping members directly engaged builds community aspect so growers feel their role in producing food is valued and appreciated (perhaps) avoiding becoming a standard 'box scheme', members make friends and contribute to a community enterprise - •(hopefully) leads to lower turn over of members and more loyal members which in turn leads to other advantages of csa (steady cash flow etc....) - as well as good veg!
+- keeping members directly engaged builds community aspect so growers feel their role in producing food is valued and appreciated (perhaps) avoiding becoming a standard 'box scheme', members make friends and contribute to a community enterprise - •(hopefully) leads to lower turn over of members and more loyal members which in turn leads to other advantages of csa (steady cash flow etc.....)